timadye/werewolf/Werewolf.md

 <p align=right>
+Last updated 20th June 2020 with minor changes from
-<a href="https://www.dropbox.com/s/e0xdm855tednfho/Werewolf.doc" title="original copy of Werewolf rules from Whitney">Wednesday, 9th October, 2013</a>
+<a href="https://www.dropbox.com/s/e0xdm855tednfho/Werewolf.doc" title="original copy of Werewolf rules from Whitney">the original of Wednesday, 9th October, 2013</a>
 </p>

 # Werewolf